CreatorOS/roulette-game-in-solana-mobile-version/LEARN.md

 For our case, we will be using the `devnet` network.
 The code for connection will look like this, type this out in `transferSol()` function:
 ```
 const connection=new web3.connection(web3.clusterApiUrl("devnet"),"confirmed");
-//For checking whether the connection is successfully made
-console.log("RPC endpoint:", connection._rpcEndpoint);
 ```
-Hit `Save` and `Run`.
-The console output 1 will print the _rpcEndpoint value as `https://api.devnet.solana.com`.

 ## Creating Transaction
 We can start with creating a empty Transaction object.
 And, then we will add instructions to the Transaction object. `SystemProgram.transfer()` method is responsible for sending the funds from one account to another.
 It takes several arguments: